idaholab/mastodon/doc/content/manuals/include/materials/fv_damper-theory.md

 F_D(t)\;=\;C_d|\dot{u}(t)|^{\alpha}sgn(\dot{u}(t))
 \end{equation}

-where, <br/>
+where,
-$C_d$ is the damping coefficient<br/>
+$C_d$ is the damping coefficient,
-$\alpha$ is the velocity exponent<br/>
+$\alpha$ is the velocity exponent, and
-$u\dot(t)$ is the instantaneous relative velocity in the damper<br/>
+$u\dot(t)$ is the instantaneous relative velocity in the damper.

-The response of the FVD is characterized by two parameters $C_d$ and $\alpha$.
+The response of the FVD is characterized by two parameters, $C_d$, and $\alpha$.
 For $\alpha$ = 1, [fv_eqn1] models a linear damper and the typical range for $\alpha$ is between 0.3 and 1.0 for seismic applications.
 Fluid viscous dampers are typically installed in the structure with an in-line brace, which provides stiffness to the damper assembly. [citet:constantinou1995] observed that such stiffness had to be addressed for response calculations and therefore modeled explicitly.
-The  brace can be modeled as a spring in series with the nonlinear dashpot, and the combined behavior of spring and dashpot is best represented using Maxwell formulation, as shown in [fig:fv_maxwellmodel].
+The  brace can be modeled as a spring in series with the nonlinear dashpot, and the combined behavior of spring and dashpot is best represented using the Maxwell formulation, as shown in [fig:fv_maxwellmodel].

 !media media/materials/fv_damper/fv_maxwellmodel.png
        style=width:85%;margin-left:7.5%;float:center;
        id=fig:fv_maxwellmodel
        caption=Mathematical model for a nonlinear FVD element [citep:akcelyan].

-The model of the [fig:fv_maxwellmodel] also includes the flexibility of the gussets, brackets and clevises.
+The Maxwell model of [fig:fv_maxwellmodel] also includes the flexibility of the gussets, brackets and clevises.
 The overall stiffness of the damper assembly is calculated as

 \begin{equation}
 \label{fv_eqn2}
 \frac{1}{K_s} =\frac{1}{K_d}+\frac{1}{K_b}+\frac{2}{K_{cl}}+\frac{2}{K_{gus}}
 \end{equation}

-For the Maxwell model,the force in the nonlinear dashpot is equal to the force in the spring
+In the Maxwell model, the nonlinear dashpot and the spring are in series and therefore the force in the dashpot and spring are equal.
+This force is given by,

 \begin{equation}
 \label{fv_eqn3}